dappros/ethora/README.md

 ## Learn more (our wiki website)
 Visit https://ethora.com/ for latest information regarding the project.

-Some information below might be outdated as we update the above website most often.
+*Note: Some information below might be outdated as we update the above website most often.*

 ## How to build
 Please check this Step by Step build guide - it shows how to build a new app using Ethora engine within 32 minutes: https://ethora.com/wiki/Step_By_Step_Guide